Equality & Diversity

 At Plymouth College of Art we strive towards social and gender equality while maintaining a high standard of education, and ensuring that staff receive fair recompense for the level of work that they complete.

-As an initial indication into the gender pay gap, we have calculated the Mean and Median from an all staff list, regardless of what type of contract staff are on, as this provides an overview of the gap at the college.
+As an initial indication into the gender pay gap, we have calculated the Mean and Median from the hourly rates of all staff on full pay, during the snapshot period of March 2021, regardless of what type of contract staff are on, as this provides an overview of the gap at the college.
 However, it is not effective enough to use on its own to understand the reasons for the pay gap.